 Start your planning early

 A virtual event needs just the same time and commitment to planning as you would with an in-person event.
-You’ll need to identify your spokespeople, use effective marketing to attract attendees, and making sure your technology is up to scratch.
+You’ll need to identify your spokespeople, use effective marketing to attract attendees, and making sure your technology is up to the task.
 Before you start planning, organise a meeting with everyone who will be involved in the event.
-To guide the session, put together a list of key considerations from hosting platform to attendance and who needs to attend.
+The most important thing is that everyone is familiarized with the event management platform you plan to use for the event.

 Differentiate your event

 Companies all over the world are promoting their services and products through virtual events.
 As a result, you need to make sure your event stands out from the crowd.
 You can do this by:

 - Finding a niche.
 Choose one main problem you want to solve that addresses contemporary concerns and anticipates future issues

 - Know your audience.
 Thoroughly research your audience and pay close attention to the devices they use, the social media platforms they are on, and what time of day they are most likely to engage

 - Pre-event gifts.
 For those people who have registered early, send branded merchandise packages containing welcome cards, snacks, stationery, personalised lighters, and a lanyard to wear on the day to increase anticipation for the upcoming event.

 - Choose strong speakers.
 As travel will not be an issue for your virtual event, be ambitious with the speakers you invite